The most powerful letter in the world

-One of the first proper M cars to be turbocharged, the 335bhp 1M has become a properly sought-after M car, fetching more used than it cost brand-new.
-All this despite its somewhat backwards name, so that it didn't take the shine away from the original M1 supercar!
+One of the first proper M cars to be turbocharged, the 335bhp 1M has become a properly sought-after M car, fetching more as a used example than it cost brand-new.
+All this despite its somewhat backwards name, so that it didn't take the shine away from the original M1 supercar.

 A controversial part of BMW M history, especially in the case of the super-saloon M5.
-With the previous 'E60' M5 featuring an incredible naturally-aspirated V10, the updated 'F10' M5 featured a smaller 4.4-litre V8.
+With the previous 'E60' M5 featuring an incredible naturally-aspirated V10, the updated 'F10' M5 used a smaller 4.4-litre V8.
 What had happened?

 Need a less practical M5?
 The 2012 M6 is essentially just that, just in a more alluring coupe package.
-Therefore you still get the same mental power of over 550bhp, enough for 62mph in under 4 seconds.
+Therefore you still get the same crazy power of over 550bhp, enough for 62mph in under 4 seconds.
 Not bad considering the weight of this GT which has been putting in overtime at the gym.

-Available in a 2-door Coupe, Convertible and even a 4-door Gran Coupe, the BMW M department was ensuring ever performance car niche was catered for!
+Available in a 2-door Coupe, Convertible and even a 4-door Gran Coupe, the BMW M department was ensuring ever performance car niche was catered for.

 The first M3 to be available in four-door only, after BMW introduced the 4 Series - effectively a 3 Series Coupe, just with a different name - more on that later.
-But this is an M3 so let's talk power.
+But this is an M3, so let's talk power.
 No longer naturally-aspirated, the F80 is turbocharged, with 425bhp available.
 Official 0-62mph time is quoted at 4.3 seconds - although various sources state they are in fact quicker.